Beastwick18/nyaa/README.md

 timeout = 30                     # request timeout for sources and clients (measured in seconds) scroll_padding = 6               # scroll padding for results table
 save_config_on_change = true     # save config when changing sources/themes
+yank_full_magnet = true          # if false, only keep the torrent hash in the magnet link

 [source.nyaa]